Explore UAB

 HIV Testing Opportunities

 The 1917 Clinic conducts rapid HIV testing both in the clinic, and in the community.
-Sometimes, we set up inside another organizations facility to provide this service.
-Sometimes, we drive our own Mobile Testing vehicle and invite folks aboard for a free test.
-Wherever we are, we need trained test counselors to administer these tests and help people learn their status.
+We need trained test counselors to administer these tests and help people learn their status.

 HIV Test Counselors are trained to provide HIV testing and counseling at community events using the INSTI HIV-1/HIV-2 Antibody Test and the OraQuick Advance Rapid Antibody Test under the supervision of 1917 Clinic staff.
-The training provides a comprehensive overview of administering the test, providing non-judgmental risk assessment and relevant counseling, HIV education, and practice skills.
-Following training, interested volunteers will be able to shadow experiences HIV Test Counselors during community events and will be individually assessed for competency.
+The training provides a comprehensive overview of administering the test and providing a non-judgmental risk assessment.
+Participants will learn relevant counseling strategies, refresh their HIV knowledge, and have multiple opportunities to practice throughout the training.
+Following training, interested volunteers will be able to shadow experienced HIV Test Counselors during community events and will be individually assessed for competency.

 HIV Test Counseling and Administration training can be completed individually or in a group setting, depending on the need.
 Please indicate your interest in HIV testing in your volunteer application and during your interview.